ashishtiwari1993/ashish.one/content/blogs/start-with-bugbounty.md

 tags: ["bugbounty","pentest","researcher"]
 slug: "get-start-with-bugbounty-pentest-security-researcher"
 categories: ["Misc"]
+description: "A beginner's guide to getting started with bug bounty hunting, penetration testing, and security research — plus curated resources."
 ---

 I have always been in confusion about how to get started with security or pentest or somehow with a bug bounty.
 There are tons of resources available on the internet.